(Disclosure: Some of the links below may be affiliate links)

 Then, I would recommend asking all the questions you have.
 Even if you think a question is dumb, ask it.
 If the financial advisor cannot answer all your questions or become irritated with them, it is a good sign that you should not deal with this advisor.

-Finally, you should always be ready to say no. If the advisor proposes you something that you do not want, say no. And if the advisor does not respond well to your refusal, once again, do not deal with him.
+Finally, you should always be ready to say no. If the advisor proposes something you do not want, say no. And if the advisor does not respond well to your refusal, once again, do not deal with him.
 You should be comfortable with a good financial advisor.
 If you do not feel comfortable, just quit!

 You should now realize that there are many issues with financial advisors.
 The two most significant problems are that advisors are expensive and do not have your best interest at heart.